riturajshakti/super-easy-validator/README.md

 ### 15. **`upper`**

 `upper` validation is used to check if a string is all uppercase.
-This could include any character except uppercase letters. e.g.
+This could include any character except lowercase letters. e.g.

 ```js
 let rules = {